 - → Continue efforts to prevent fires and loss of life and property in the district, with a renewed emphasis on firefighter health, safety, and fitness. - → Fiscal stability will continue to be a concern.
-All programs and positions will be open to review and subject to changes, based upon finances. - ❖ Strive to improve communications with radios, computers, and wireless internet connectivity within district vehicles. - Continue to enhance firefighter health and wellness by adding vehicle exhaust systems to the stations. - Aggressive risk-management based training as well as safety and educational program delivery. - ♦ Work towards lowering our ISO ratings and becoming nationally accredited.
+All programs and positions will be open to review and subject to changes, based upon finances. - ❖ Strive to improve communications with radios, computers, and wireless internet connectivity within district vehicles. - → Aggressive risk-management based training as well as safety and educational program delivery. - ♦ Work towards lowering our ISO ratings and becoming nationally accredited.